advCodingG/healthApp/README.md

 - Swipe driver's license:
 The driver's license in some states comes with a magnetic stripe.
 This applciation allows you to obtain a report of your data by simply swiping your driver's license.
 I used a magTek magnetic card reader and the ofxCreditCardSwiper addon written by Justin Maurer (https://github.com/fakelove/ofxCreditCardSwiper).
-The addon only parses credit card information but I wrote my own method to parse driver's license data and was able to return the city and state information from it.
+The addon only parses credit card information but I wrote my own method (see getBasicInfo() in CreditCardScanner.cpp) to parse driver's license data and was able to return the city and state information from it.

 Here is a sample of the health status report that the user can receive:
 !['input window screenshot report'](https://github.com/advCodingG/healthApp/blob/master/assets/screenshot4.png)